ReginaldErzoah/ReginaldErzoah.github.io/README.md

 # Projects Portfolio

 ## Introduction
-Reginald Erzoah is a data analyst with expertise in Excel, SQL, Power BI, Tableau, Python & R.
+Reginald Erzoah is a data analyst with expertise in Excel, SQL, Power BI, Tableau, Python, R, etc.
 He is an adaptable and open-minded individual who is obsessed with continual improvement and committed to lifelong learning.
 Below are Data Analytics projects with the various tools.
-I am open to connection and collaboration.
+I am open to connections and collaborations.

 E-mail: reginalderzoah10@gmail.com